Paravoor T. K. Narayana Pillai

-Paravoor Thazhathuveettil Krishnan Narayana Pillai (25 March 1890 - 23 June 1971), also commonly known as Parur T. K., was an Indian independence activist and politician from the Indian National Congress.
+Paravoor Thazhathuveettil Krishnan Narayana Pillai (25 March 1890 - 23 June 1971) was an Indian independence activist and politician from the Indian National Congress.
 He was the last Prime Minister of Travancore and the first Chief Minister of Travancore-Cochin at the time of its formation in 1949.

 Early life

 Paravoor T. K. Narayana Pillai was born in North Paroor, in the princely state of Travancore, to a Nair family as the son of Thazhathuveettil Madhavi Amma and Cheranalloor Krishnan Kartha.
-Narayana Pillai got his family name, Vellamvelly, through matrilineal succession.
+Narayana Pillai belongs to the Thazhathuveettil family through matrilineal succession.

 Narayana Pillai was educated at the Union Christian College in Alwaye, and earned his Bachelor of Arts degree in 1911.

 Political career

 Early career

-In 1924, Parur T. K. became the thaluk president of the Indian National Congress (INC), North Parur unit.
+In 1924, Pillai became the thaluk president of the Indian National Congress (INC), North Parur unit.
 He went on to become the Travancore-Cochin secretary of the INC in 1932, and its president in 1938.
 He was a founding member of the Travancore State Congress.
-In 1939, Parur T. K. was arrested along with several other leaders for their allegations against the Diwan of Travancore C. P. Ramaswami Iyer, and was held until they withdrew the allegations.
-In 1948, Parur T. K. became the president of the Aikya Thiruvithamcore-Cochin Grandhasala Sanghom, a group that promoted public libraries in Travancore and Cochin.
+In 1939, Pillai was arrested along with several other leaders for their allegations against the Diwan of Travancore C. P. Ramaswami Iyer, and was held until they withdrew the allegations.
+In 1948, Pillai became the president of the Aikya Thiruvithamcore-Cochin Grandhasala Sanghom, a group that promoted public libraries in Travancore and Cochin.

 As Premier

-On 22 October 1948, Parur T. K. became the second and last Prime Minister of Travancore.
+On 22 October 1948, Pillai became the second and last Prime Minister of Travancore.
 His government took large-scale measures to suppress the communist movement that was gaining strength in the state and organising riots against feudal lords.
 The next year, he became the first Chief Minister of Travancore-Cochin, after the new state was created by merging the princely states of Cochin and Travancore.
 His successes in the state of Travancore-Cochin is attributed to a lot of men who were his staunch supporters, among them his personal secretary, the famous freedom fighter from Karikkakom in Thiruvananthapuram, Karikkakom S. Narayana Pillai.
 He was unanimously elected the leader of the Congress Legislature Party and he assumed charge as the Chief Minister from 1 July 1949.

 In 1951, Annie Mascarene, the former Minister for Health and Power who had resigned in January 1950, accused Minister for Public Works E. John Philipose of corruption.
-Parur T. K. stood by Philipose, but Panampilly Govinda Menon, education minister, insisted that Philipose resign.
-In this circumstance, Parur T. K. forwarded the resignation of the entire cabinet to Rajpramukh Chithira Thirunal Balarama Varma on 24 February 1951.
+Pillai stood by Philipose, but Panampilly Govinda Menon, education minister, insisted that Philipose resign.
+In this circumstance, Pillai forwarded the resignation of the entire cabinet to Rajpramukh Chithira Thirunal Balarama Varma on 24 February 1951.
 Philipose later filed a defamation suit against Mascarene at the high court; this was transferred to Madras High Court at Mascarene's request, where Philipose was cleared of scandal and Mascarene was found guilty and ordered to pay compensation to Philipose.